los-deferal-02/Hello-Books/README.md

 $ git clone https://github.com/los-deferal-02/Hello-Books.git
 ```

-Refer to the [.env_sample](.env_sample) file for the required environment variables to get the application up and running.
+Refer to the [.env.sample](.env.sample) file for the required environment variables to get the application up and running.

 ## Installation